JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_04.md

 Furthermore, _The Urantia Book_ is very blunt:

 > No matter what the apparent conflict between materialism and the teachings of Jesus may be, you can rest assured that, in the ages to come, the teachings of the Master will fully triumph.
-In reality, true religion cannot become involved in any controversy with science; it is in no way concerned with material things.
-Religion is simply indifferent to, but sympathetic with, science, while it supremely concerns itself with the *scientist.* ([UB 195:6.2](/en/The_Urantia_Book/195#p6_2))
+In reality, true religion cannot become involved in any controversy with science; it is in no way concerned with material things. ([UB 195:6.2](/en/The_Urantia_Book/195#p6_2))

 Consequently, the readers of _The Urantia Book_ go against the current of what the world promotes.
 The blue book invites us to do something with enormous benefits, which links us to the great source.
 A personal and non-transferable search, an endless adventure.